History of Quebec: British conquest of New France (1754–1763)

 In the middle of the 18th century, British North America had grown to be close to a full-fledged independent country, something they would actually become a few decades later, with more than 1 million inhabitants.
-Meanwhile, New France was still seen mostly as a cheap source of natural resources for the metropolis, and had only 60,000 inhabitants.
-Nevertheless, New France was territorially larger than the Thirteen Colonies, but had a population less than 1/10 the size.
+Meanwhile, New France was still seen mostly as a cheap source of natural resources for the metropolis.
+New France was territorially larger than the Thirteen Colonies but had less than 1/10 as much population, only about 60,000 inhabitants.
 There was warfare along the borders, with the French supporting Indian raids into the American colonies.

 The earliest battles of the French and Indian War occurred in 1754 and soon widened into the worldwide Seven Years' War.
 The territory of New France at that time included parts of present-day Upstate New York, and a series of battles were fought there.
 The French military enjoyed early successes in these frontier battles, gaining control over several strategic points in 1756 and 1757.

 The British sent substantial military forces, while the Royal Navy controlled the Atlantic, preventing France from sending much help.
 In 1758 the British captured Louisbourg, gaining control over the mouth of the St. Lawrence, and also took control of key forts on the frontier in battles at Frontenac and Duquesne.
 In spite of the spectacular defeat of the supposed main British thrust in the Battle of Carillon (in which a banner was supposedly carried that inspired the modern flag of Quebec), the French military position was poor.

 In the next phase of the war, begun in 1759, the British aimed directly at the heart of New France.
 General James Wolfe led a fleet of 49 ships holding 8,640 British troops to the fortress of Quebec.
 They disembarked on Île d'Orléans and on the south shore of the river; the French forces under Louis-Joseph de Montcalm, Marquis de Saint-Veran, held the walled city and the north shore.
 Wolfe laid siege to the city for more than two months, exchanging cannon fire over the river, but neither side could break the siege.
 As neither side could expect resupply during the winter, Wolfe moved to force a battle.
 On 5 September 1759, after successfully convincing Montcalm he would attack by the Bay of Beauport east of the city, the British troops crossed close to Cap-Rouge, west of the city, and successfully climbed the steep Cape Diamond undetected.
 Montcalm, for disputed reasons, did not use the protection of the city walls and fought on open terrain, in what would be known as the Battle of the Plains of Abraham.
 The battle was short and bloody; both leaders died in battle, but the British easily won.
 (The Death of General Wolfe is a well-known 1770 painting by artist Benjamin West depicting the final moments of Wolfe.)